poliveira-1/okhttp-selfsigned/README.md

-# Android app to test HTTP/2 multiplexing with OkHTTP
+# Android app to test Self-signed certificates with OkHttp

-This project showcases an app to test HTTP/2 multiplexing with OkHTTP.
+This project showcases an app that accepts self-signed certificates with OkHttp.

 Please check the post for more details regarding this project's code.